icefoxen/langdev-garnet/memory.rst

 be very precise and careful anyway).

 Dangling pointers can be solved by reference counting, but that's about the only way.
+Even then you have to be careful.

 Double-free's can't even be solved by reference counting.
 While I would love some kind of magical pointer that automatically zero's itself when the object it is pointing to is deallocated, that's not really feasible.
 A good testing suite using tools such as valgrind can detect when this happens though.
 It's not even hard to do, it just makes the program run very slowly.
+This is the one memory corruption hole Garnet seems unable to cover.

 Pointers pointing into old stack frames can actually be solved by disallowing pointers from the heap into the stack.
 This results in